 Fontevraud | Modern Art Museum of Fontevraud | December 2020

-The 12th century Fontevraud Abbey near Chinon and Saumur in the Atlantic Loire Valley will now welcome this December a modern art museum, the private collection of Martine and Léon Cligman.
+The 12th century Fontevraud Abbey near Chinon and Saumur in the Atlantic Loire Valley welcomed last December a modern art museum, the private collection of Martine and Léon Cligman.
 These 900 works from the 19th and 20th centuries include paintings by Toulouse-Lautrec, Corot, Degas, Delacroix and Soutine, and sculptures by Rodin and Germaine Richier.
 They will be displayed in the Fannerie, the former stables of the mother abbesses.